foxskills-dev/cli/README.md

 # 🦊 FoxSkills CLI

+This CLI helps bridge your development environment with [FoxSkills](https://foxskills.dev).
-This CLI will help you to make the link between your developpement environement and FoxSkills.
-You will also be able to start local projects and tests without any interractions with the FoxSkills website.
+It allows you to initialize local projects and run tests without interacting directly with the FoxSkills website.

 ## Installation